Photo Credit: Sherry V. Smith / Shutterstock.com

 If you’re exploring real estate investment opportunities, our friends at Clever Real Estate can help.
 Clever is a free service that connects you with the best real estate agents from Keller Williams, RE/MAX, and other top-rated brokers who can help you find promising rental property opportunities.

-Best of all, real estate investors who find an agent through Clever can qualify for Virginia's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can qualify for Virginia’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.

 What is the best place to buy rental property in Virginia?